Anonymous-Khan/flutter-basics/README.md

 # flutter-basics
-This is free course for beginners
+This is premium course for beginners